Fabo011/aws-solution-architect-helper/07_LoadBalancer_Route53_GlobalAccelarator/loadbalancer_route53_globalAccelerator.md

 - <b>NLB (Network Load Balancer): </b>Choose NLB for scenarios requiring high-throughput, low-latency load balancing of TCP/UDP traffic, such as gaming, IoT, and real-time communication applications.

 - <b>Gateway Load Balancer: </b>Opt for Gateway Load Balancer when you want to deploy and manage third-party virtual appliances like firewalls and security devices in your VPC network traffic path.
+High security architectures.